 Ultimately, culture has the power to shape behaviour among employees in ways that are beyond your control.
 When employees, managers or leaders feel personally committed to food safety, they will consistently do the right thing, even when they know no one is watching.

 The importance of food safety is simple: unsafe behaviour results in unsafe food, which can be extremely damaging to your business.
 On the flip side of this, a strong food safety culture can result in a more profitable, cost-effective and better organised business.

 For change to happen, changes need to start from the top.
 It is important to ensure that owners, managers and leaders within the business are walking the walk, rather than just talking the talk.
 It is fundamental for these people to demonstrate a strong commitment and positive mind set towards food safety, in order for employees to do the same.

 Food safety training shouldn’t finish after an employee’s induction week; it should be an ongoing effort throughout your employee’s time with you.
 By immediately training new staff and maintaining ongoing training will emphasise why food safety is an ongoing high priority for your business.
 Refresher courses, incentives and continuous updates are crucial to keeping food safety culture current on people’s mind.

-Adapt a food safety culture that starts at the highest level, with investment from leadership.
+Adapting a food safety culture that starts at the highest level, with investment from leadership.
 It is important to demonstrate that food safety is a priority, emphasising safety, cleanliness and the importance of understanding and following food safety protocols.
-This emphasises from the leadership down will ensure that employees work continuously towards the positive food safety culture mission that you have put in place.
+This emphasises from the leadership down will ensure that employees work continuously towards the positive culture mission that you have put in place.

 If you are in need of assistance with your food safety auditing process, please submit an enquiry below or contact us on 08450 267 745 for a free telephone consultation.